Counselling/Therapy in North London

 Registered Member of British Association for Counselling and Psychotherapy

 Our first session explores what has brought you to counselling/therapy and the possibility of our working together.
-We would discuss duration and frequency of our meetings along with any details of our possible agreement or contract.
+We discuss duration and frequency of our meetings along with any details of our possible agreement or contract.
 An initial session might take up to 45 minutes with any subsequent sessions being 50 minutes and usually held weekly at the same time.

 I have availability Monday - Friday.